 Since 2001, over $30,000 have been awarded to deserving teachers with an expansion to include student summer art camp participation.
 All of this made possible due to a seed planted by Leslie Beddard.

-The scholarship fund was established upon the death of local county art teacher, Leslie Beddard.
-In his will, Mr. Beddard bequeathed $5000 to the Duval Art Teachers Association in hopes that it would financially help art educators who were deserving of such assistance.
+The Leslie Beddard Scholarship Fund was established upon the death of local county art teacher, Leslie Beddard.
+In his will, Mr. Beddard bequeathed $5000 to the Duval Art Teachers Association, now the Northeast Florida Art Education Association, in hopes that it would financially help art educators who were deserving of such assistance.
 In an effort to continue his wishes, the Northeast Florida Art Education Association has maintained funding through our various fundraising activities.

 - Applicant must be a member of the Northeast Florida Art Education Association (NeFAEA).